- Curriculum Vitae

 Der Tückenfänger (The Wile-catcher) — character study after Elias Canetti

-solo basset horn
+solo basset horn (or bass clarinet)

 For Kimberly Cole Luevano